google/nomulus/integration/README.md

 ## Usage

-The ':integration:sqlIntegrationTest' task is the test runners.
+The ':integration:sqlIntegrationTest' task is the test runner.
 It uses the following properties:

 *   nomulus_version: a Registry server release tag, or 'local' if the code in